-I’m Beth, and my aim for Great Zimbabwe Guide is to provide useful, practical and honest information for anyone interested in travelling in Zimbabwe – and hopefully to showcase some positive aspects of Zimbabwe in the process.
+I started Great Zimbabwe Guide back in 2010.
+My aim for Great Zimbabwe Guide is to provide actionable, reassuring and honest information for anyone interested in travelling in Zimbabwe – and to showcase the positive aspects of Zimbabwe in the process.

-I don’t pretend for a second to be the most knowledgeable or most experienced voice on Zimbabwe travel – far from it.
-However, I’ve spent enough time in Zimbabwe to know it like an old friend, and I’ve spent enough time away from it to have an idea of what a visitor might experience when ‘meeting’ it for the first time.
-I hope that I can give you some practical information and also inspire you for your next visit to Zimbabwe.
+I don’t pretend for a second to be the most knowledgeable or most experienced voice on Zimbabwe travel.
+However, I’ve spent enough time in Zimbabwe to love it like an old friend, and I’ve spent enough time away from it to have an idea of what a visitor might experience when ‘meeting’ it for the first time.

 Read more about my aims for the blog on the About Great Zimbabwe Guide page.
 You can find links to some of my externally published travel writing here.
-More about my personal history and my aims for the blog are in my seven-year anniversary post, and if you’d like to get to know me better, I did a profile Q&A with Johnny Jet which you can read here.
+I wrote a more personal article about my relationship with Zimbabwe in my seven-year anniversary post, and if you’d like to get to know me better, I did a profile Q&A with Johnny Jet which you can read here.

-I do all the writing, photography, web development and illustrative work on this blog myself (except where otherwise stated in the posts).
-I run this blog as a hobby, fitting it around my job and family.
-I don’t receive commissions or investment from tour companies or other organisations (unlike most other Zimbabwean travel websites), which means that I’m completely independent.
-It also means that much of my work on this site is unpaid.
+I do the writing, photography, web development and illustrative work on this blog myself (except where otherwise stated in the posts).
+I run this site as a hobby, fitting it around my work and family.
+I don’t receive regular investment from tour companies or travel organisations (unlike most other Zimbabwean travel websites), which means that I’m completely independent.

-If you’d like to contribute a story, or have a suggestion for the Great Zimbabwe Guide blog, please contact me at the link below – it’s great to have new voices on the site.
-There is a page about contributing here.
+If you’d like to be a guest writer, or have a suggestion for Great Zimbabwe Guide Travel Blog, please contact me – it’s great to have new voices on the site.
+There’s more guidance about contributing here.

 For all queries, please email me or contact me on the social media pages, and I’ll get back to you as soon as I can.
 You can also follow Great Zimbabwe Guide Travel Blog on Facebook, Instagram, Twitter, Pinterest and Youtube.